zeebe-io/zeebe-chaos/chaos-days/blog/2023-05-15-SST-Partitioning-toggle/index.md

 >   replicas: 0
 ```

-The experiment we want to do in this chaos day we look like the following:
+The experiment we want to do on this chaos day will look like the following:

 **First part:**